tedyun/shortlinks-light/README.md

 # Overview

 This is a lightweight Node.js server for resolving pre-defined short links (also known as "go links").
-You can read more about the history of the go links [here](https://medium.com/@golinks/the-full-history-of-go-links-and-the-golink-system-cbc6d2c8bb3).
+You can read more about the history of go links [here](https://medium.com/@golinks/the-full-history-of-go-links-and-the-golink-system-cbc6d2c8bb3).

 One can add/remove/modify links by simply editing a JSON file in SSH, which should be good enough for personal use.
 You can optionally implement a front-end and an actual DB backend for a more sophisticated setup.